reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 We can see the successful test connection message with the following parameters :

-1. SSH Hostname: DNS name or IP of the EC2 instance used as the jump host
+1. **SSH Hostname**: DNS name or IP of the EC2 instance used as the jump host
-2. SSH Username: SSH user name (`ec2-user` in our example) to connect to the EC2 instance.
+2. **SSH Username**: SSH user name (`ec2-user` in our example) to connect to the EC2 instance.
-3. SSH Key File: Path to the SSH private key file saved in our local machine when creating the EC2 instance.
+3. **SSH Key File**: Path to the SSH private key file saved in our local machine when creating the EC2 instance.
-4. MySQL Hostname: Endpoint of the RDS MySQL database.
+4. **MySQL Hostname**: Endpoint of the RDS MySQL database.
-5. MySQL Server Port: TCP/IP port of the RDS MySQL database.
+5. **MySQL Server Port**: TCP/IP port of the RDS MySQL database.
-6. Username: The user name of the RDS MySQL database set up during RDS database creation.
+6. **Username**: The user name of the RDS MySQL database set up during RDS database creation.
-7. Password: Password of the RDS MySQL database set up during RDS database creation.
+7. **Password**: Password of the RDS MySQL database set up during RDS database creation.

 ## Conclusion
 In this article, we walked through the steps of creating an RDS database in a private subnet and then connecting to the database using a jump host: